alenischavarria/alenischavarria.github.io/README.md

 I plan to create a digital resume with HTML and CSS, comprised of my projects, skills, and experiences.

 ## Project Status
-I plan to make updates to my portfolio at least Tuesdays and Thursdays.
+I plan to make updates to my portfolio at least twice a week.
 If I find time during the other days of the week, I'll make updates then as well.

 Happy looking!